Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Step 1: Local Binary Decisions via Likelihood Ratio Tests

 \begin{remark} The Laplace approximation in Proposition \ref{Temporal: Laplace Approximation} may perform poorly when $\text{range}(W_i) \neq \R$ unless the distance between $\widehat{\Bv}_i$ and the boundary of $\left(\text{range}(W_i)\right)^M$ is large relative to $\sigma_{\TP}$.
-Moreover, since the Laplace approximation captures only the local characteristics of the integrand in \eqref{Temporal:WGPmarginal} around its maximum, WGPLRT sometimes approximates the LRT poorly when the only difference between $\CH_0$ and $\CH_1$ lies in the tails of the warping distributions. \end{remark}

-We have now acquired the analytic expression of the approximated test statistic in the WGPLRT for point observations.
+Moreover, since the Laplace approximation captures only the local characteristics of the integrand in \eqref{Temporal:WGPmarginal} around its maximum, WGPLRT sometimes approximates the LRT poorly when the only difference between $\CH_0$ and $\CH_1$ lies in the tails of the warping distributions. \end{remark} We have now acquired the analytic expression of the approximated test statistic in the WGPLRT for point observations.
 We devote the next subsection to studying the case of integral observations.

-\subsection{Local binary decisions for integral observations}
+\subsection{Local Binary Decisions for Integral Observations}

 We now derive the algorithm called {\textbf{Neighborhood-density-based Likelihood Ratio Test (NLRT)} for making local binary decisions at the Integral sensors.
-In summary, NLRT generates samples under both $\CH_0$ and $\CH_1$ and assigns the observation to the ``nearest'' hypothesis, where the notion of distance is defined later.
+At a glance, NLRT uses a Monte Carlo method to approximate the likelihood ratio.
+The samples generated in the Monte Carlo method can be used to compute the significance and power of this approximate likelihood ratio test.
 To begin with, for $i=0,1$, we are again interested in the marginal likelihood $p(\BZ^{\TI}_n|\CH_i)$, which is given by

 Note that $\BZ^{\TI}_n|\tilde \BZ^{\TI}_n\sim \CN(\tilde \BZ^{\TI}_n,\sigma^2_{\TI} \BI_K)$.
 Unfortunately, the marginal likelihood in \eqref{Temporal: Integral1} is also computationally intractable as the observations $\BZ_n^{\TI}$ are defined by integrals.
 To overcome this problem, we propose the NLRT, which is based on the idea of the Approximate Bayesian Computation method (see\textit{,} e.g., \cite[Section~2.1]{Toni_2008}).